 Joining a Support Community: Timing is Everything

 Being a part of a blood cancer community is not something I ever thought I would do.
-I actually stayed far away from support groups when I was in active treatment and after I was in remission for a while.
+I actually stayed far away from support groups when I was in active treatment for my non-Hodgkin lymphoma and after I was in remission for a while.
 But then something changed.